 Before you dive head first into the DIY method, make sure you know what you’re doing (if not, take an online course or ask your CPA for guidance).
 Accounting errors are easy to make, and they can be expensive to fix.

-How DIY Bookkeeping Works
+How DIY bookkeeping works

 Use basic accounting software or a simple spreadsheet to track your income and expenses.
-And check that your CPA can work with your DIY system; you don’t want do your own books for a full year, only to find out that you weren’t tracking all of the data you need to file your taxes.
+And check that your CPA can work with your DIY system; you don’t want to do your own books for a full year, only to find out that you weren’t tracking all of the data you need to file your taxes.

 You should also make sure you’re set up to track expenses, deal with small business recordkeeping, handle invoices, and manage payroll (if necessary).